-Following the tremendously successful Single Cell Colloquium, we are now launching the long-awaited Duke Single Cell Initiative (SCI) Research In Progress (RIP) Seminar Series.
+The Duke Single Cell Initiative (SCI) Research In Progress (RIP) Seminar Series was launched following a successful, virtually held Single Cell Colloquium in 2021.
 The intent of Duke SCI (“sky”) RIP is to create an environment in which ongoing research will be presented in two 30-minute talks by wet and dry lab investigators.

 Zoom link for all seminar dates: https://duke.zoom.us/j/95283805573?pwd=N3RweHd5LzhnOFIxR0tkSm1waUFldz09